maelm-Epita/maelm-Epita/README.md

 ## About me 🍃
 I'm a third year student at EPITA.

-Currently looking for a junior developper internship
+Currently looking for a junior developer internship

 ## My github profile 👈
 I use this profile to post my personal and school projects.